Quadrangular embeddings of complete graphs and the Even Map Color Theorem (with details): Conclusion

 \section{Conclusion}

 We give some final remarks.

-(1) In their work on quadrangular embeddings of complete graphs and minimal quadrangulations, Hartsfield and Ringel \cite{HRori,HRnon} used a stricter definition of a quadrangular embedding than we do: they insisted that two distinct faces intersect in at most one edge and at most three vertices.
+(1) Hartsfield and Ringel \cite{HRori,HRnon} defined quadrangulations more strictly than we do: they insisted that two distinct faces share at most one edge and at most three vertices.
+For an embedding of a simple graph, this is equivalent to being face-simple.
 The reason for this restriction is unclear.
 Perhaps they wished to make the embedding ``polyhedral''.
 However, an embedding is now usually considered polyhedral if it is a {\em $3$-representative\/} (every noncontractible simple closed curve in the surface intersects the graph in at least three points) embedding of a $3$-connected graph.
-A quadrangular embedding of $K_n$ is never polyhedral in this sense: if we take a face bounded by $(uvwx)$ then the edge $uw$ is part of the boundary of some other face, and using these two faces we can find a simple closed curve intersecting the graph at just $u$ and $w$, which must be noncontractible.
+A quadrangular embedding of $K_n$ is never polyhedral in this sense: given a face $(uvwx)$, the edge $uw$ is part of the boundary of some other face, and using these two faces we can find a simple closed curve intersecting the graph at just $u$ and $w$, which must be noncontractible.
+In any case, all our embeddings, with a few small exceptions, are face-simple and so satisfy Hartsfield and Ringel's definition.

-(2) We used diamond sums to prove the existence of nonorientable quadrangular embeddings of complete graphs.
-We could also use diamond sums to prove the existence of orientable quadrangular embeddings of complete graphs if we could find an orientable quadrangular embedding of $K_{11}^+$, the graph obtained by subdividing one edge of $K_{11}$, on $S_9$.
-We could then prove a lemma analogous to Lemma \ref{lem:nonorient}, saying that if $K_n$ has an orientable quadrangular embedding then so does $K_{n+8}$, and apply this starting from quadrangular embeddings of $K_5$ on $S_1$ and $K_8$ on $S_4$.

-(3) We can carry out the graphical surface/voltage graph construction from the proof of Theorem \ref{thm:orient} with non-perfect matchings $M$ of $G$ as well as with perfect matchings, to give orientable and nonorientable quadrangular embeddings of some graphs $L$ with $G[\,\ovl{K_4}\,] \subseteq L \subseteq G[K_4]$.
-This provides some further results on minimal quadrangulations, but we omit the details.
+(2) It may be possible to carry out the graphical surface/voltage graph construction from the proof of Theorem \ref{thm:compk4ori} with non-perfect matchings $M$ of $G$ as well as with perfect matchings, to give orientable and nonorientable quadrangular embeddings of some graphs $L$ with $G[\,\ovl{K_4}\,] \subseteq L \subseteq G[K_4]$.
+This could provide some further examples of minimal quadrangulations.